bast/polygons/README.md

 # polygons-rs

+Computes distances to polygon edges and vertices and can check whether points are inside/outside.

 Rewriting https://github.com/bast/polygons to Rust - work in progress.

 So far not beautiful and not stable.
 Will improve while learning.